mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group applies a Remove message by taking the following steps:

-* Replace the leaf node of the group member `removed` with a blank node
+* Replace the leaf node of the group member with `MemberId` `removed` with a blank node

 * Blank the intermediate nodes along the path from that leaf to the root